Published on

 Your hot tub requires several key pieces of equipment to function properly.
 This includes pumps, which circulate the water, and heaters, which keep the water at your desired temperature.

-Filters are essential for trapping debris and maintaining water clarity.
+Filters are key for trapping debris and maintaining water clarity.
 At your spa store, you can also find covers to keep your tub clean when not in use and a chemical storage cabinet to safely store your chemicals.

 The salt system, or salt chlorine generator, uses salt to produce chlorine that sanitizes your hot tub water.
 Here's how it works: